How to Photograph Planets

 Photographing Mercury is tough.
-This is because Mercury is always close to the sun, making it hard to separate from the bright glow of the sun setting or rising next to it.
+This is because Mercury is always close to the Sun, which makes it hard to separate from the bright glow (setting or rising).

-Mercury can be seen through a pair of binoculars, but can be very difficult to spot due to its proximity to the sun.
-(It never strays too far).
+Mercury can be seen through a pair of binoculars but can be very difficult to spot due to its proximity to the Sun.
 At certain times of the year (during its greatest western elongation) you may be able to spot Mercury with the naked eye if you know exactly where and when to look for it.

-However, in the daytime (terrestrial) photography world, this is often the best time to take a landscape photograph.
-The “Golden Hour” is the hour surrounding the time of sunrise and sunset, and offers the most dramatic and beautiful lighting of any time of day.
+The daytime is usually the best time to take a landscape photograph, especially during the ‘golden hour’, which occurs during sunrise and sunset.
+This offers the most dramatic and beautiful lighting of any time of day.

 For a landscape image of the planet Venus, you’ll likely need to use a shorter exposure image, as the Sun may have just set, or is about to rise.
 Venus is one of the most obvious planets to identify, as it can be intensely bright.

-Venus often resembles a star, and has even been nicknamed “The Evening Star”.
-Venus shows up seemingly out of nowhere, at dusk.
-This is because the orbit of Venus is on the inside track from Earth, so it always appears to follow the Sun around closely.
+Venus often resembles a star, and has even been nicknamed “the Evening Star”.
+Venus shows up at dusk, seemingly out of nowhere.
+This is because the orbit of Venus is on the inside track from Earth so it always appears to closely follow the Sun.

-Venus looks like the brightest star in the sky, noticeably so.
+Venus looks like the brightest star in the sky.
 Check with your planetarium software to confirm the location of Venus to be sure you’ve found it.
 The fortunate timing of the appearance of Venus makes for some unforgettable photographs.

-One of the most unforgettable ways to photograph the planet Venus, is when it transits (goes in front of) the Sun.
-In the image below from 2012, you’ll get a excellent depiction of the size Venus appears from our vantage point as it passes in front of the Sun.
+One of the most exciting ways to photograph the planet Venus is when it transits (goes in front of) the Sun.
+In the image below from 2012, you’ll get an excellent depiction of the size Venus appears from our vantage point as it passes in front of the Sun.